 While considering whether the feedback from (E) was feasible as a product, Tokyo Marui finally start to build a prototype to verify the design.

 The prototype actually created is shown in (F) below.
-Since there are no molds for newly made parts, the staff in charge of the trigger and flash hider, for which designs haven't yet been decided, make them bit-by-bit by hand.
+Since there are no moulds for newly made parts, the staff in charge of the trigger and flash hider, for which designs haven't yet been decided, make them bit-by-bit by hand.

 Even though they're handmade, the finished products are true craftsmanship.
 It's such a waste that we can only show them to you in pictures.